-The Application will include a summary table of setback requirements and recommendations established by the Town of Guilford, the Applicant, and manufacturers, as applicable, and an explanation of the rationale for the setback distances.
+The Application will include a summary table of setback requirements and recommendations and an explanation of the rationale for the setback distances.
 Additionally, the Project Sponsor will consult with turbine manufacturers regarding setback recommendations or requirements for developing the layout and siting turbines.
 The Project Sponsor will consider such recommendations or requirements and report the results of consultation with manufacturer(s) in the Application.